bofh69/spoolman2slicer/README.md

 ### Writing the templates

-The default templates as well as the generated template files are based on my settings.
+The default templates as well as the generated template files were based on my settings.
 They assume there is an extra
 Spoolman filament field defined called "pressure_advance" and sets the pressure advance settings based on it.
 The Orca Slicer files also assumes